-Monstera deliciosa's iconic, split leaves are so pretty that they've been featured extensively in art and design, but even more stunning is the plant itself.
-This easy-to-grow houseplant can get huge and live for many years, and it looks great with many different interior styles.
+Monstera deliciosa's iconic, split leaves are so pretty that they've been featured extensively in art and design recently, but even more stunning is the plant itself.
+Also known as a split leaf philodendron, this easy-to-grow houseplant can get huge and live for many years, and it looks great with many different interior styles.
+It's safe to say this plant isn't going away anytime soon.

 About This Plant